 Factors to compare on student loans

 What is the interest rate on the loan?
 Is the rate fixed or variable?
 A lower rate is better, but be careful to pay attention to other factors too.
 For example, a low rate on a variable rate loan may not be low in a few years when you enter repayment.
-Assess your family's appetite for risk before taking on a variable rate loan, and make sure you understand how the index that rates are based on can change over time.
+Assess your family's appetite for risk before taking on a variable-rate loan, and make sure you understand how the index that rates are based on can change over time.
+Not only affecting your rate but also your monthly payment once repayment begins.

 Annual Percentage Rate (APR)